isomerpages/bca-buildsg/_ibuildsg-club/Pinnacle Competition/Competition Brief for Category B: IHL Track.md

 	</li>
 	<li><strong>Understanding of Sustainability (25%)</strong>
 		<ul>
-			<li>Shows clear understanding of the building/space's sustainability features and their impact</li>
+			<li>Shows clear understanding of the building's sustainability features and their impact</li>
 			<li>Provides clear explanation about the benefits of these features</li>
 			<li>Able to link these features to Singapore's broader green building goals</li>
 		</ul>